kubeshop/testkube/docs/docs/articles/telemetry.md

 The data collected is always anonymous, not traceable to the source, and only used in aggregate form.

+## Dashboard telemetry

+The webui dashboard collects user consent and then sends telemetry to the following services:
+* app.posthog.com
+* api.segment.io
+* google analytics

+## API-server telemetry

-Telemetry collects and scrambles information about the host when the API server is bootstrapped for the first time.
+Api server Telemetry collects and scrambles information about the host when the API server is bootstrapped for the first time.

 The collected data looks like this.